 Medi-Cal, started in 1966, is California's Medicaid program, which provides medical, dental and vision care for the poor and disabled.
-According to the California Department of Health Care Services (DHCS), over 7.5 million Californians are registered for Medi-Cal, yet some don't realize their status is active.
-By making sure your Medi-Cal account is still active and accepted by both doctors and hospitals, you'll be able to receive medical care when you need it.
+According to the California Department of Health Care Services (DHCS), one-third of the state's population, which includes over 13.2 million Californians, are registered for Medi-Cal, yet some don't realize their status is active.
+By making sure your Medi-Cal account is still active, and accepted by both doctors and hospitals, you'll be able to receive medical care when you need it.

-Find the number of your local welfare office.
+Find the number of your local social services office.
 While Medi-Cal is a statewide program, it is administered at the local level.
 A list of the county welfare offices can be found on the DHCS website or in your local phone book under Health and Human Services or Social Services.

-Call the local welfare office and ask to speak with your caseworker.
-Provide your case worker with your social security number and Medi-Cal identification number on your Beneficiary Insurance Card (BIC).
+Once you locate the number, call the local welfare office and ask to speak with your caseworker.
+Provide the case manager with your social security number, as well as the Medi-Cal identification number on your Beneficiary Insurance Card (BIC).
 If you don't know who your caseworker is, your local welfare office can find this information and transfer your call appropriately.

 After you get the case manager on the line, as him or her if your account is now active and ready for use so you can begin receiving medical care through Medi-Cal.
 If you are not active, your case worker can look into the account to let you know the status of the application and whether any additional steps are needed to have the agency either accept or deny the request.